Social media for job search

 - You can use a separate professional twitter account if you are already established on a personal twitter level and prefer not to mix the two

-- Make all 160 characters of of your bio count, be specific about what you have to offer and what you are looking for.
+- Make all 160 characters of your bio count, be specific about what you have to offer and what you are looking for.

-- Follow industry experts and and organisations you're interested in, participate in discussions and communities that have meaning to you
+- Follow industry experts and organisations you're interested in, participate in discussions and communities that have meaning to you

 - Link to any professional blogs or online profiles you have such as LinkedIn